GrantErickson/CoalesceSample/README.md

 ### 2.4.
 Set Up User Login and Roles

   1. In a new folder called `Identity` in the `CoalesceSample.Data` project, create a new public static class called `Roles`
-  2. Add static constants for SuperAdmin and User roles and a static array to track all roles
+  2. Add static constants for SuperAdmin and User roles and a static array to track all roles.
+These roles can be used in attributes to restrict who has access to [fields](https://intellitect.github.io/Coalesce/modeling/model-components/attributes/security-attribute.html) and [functions](https://intellitect.github.io/Coalesce/modeling/model-components/attributes/execute.html).

         ```cs
         public const string SuperAdmin = nameof(SuperAdmin);